arvados/l7g-ml/PublicDataExamples/README.md

 * Rscript ../GLM/src/glmnetAdaptive.r filteredtiles_nonzerovals filteredtiles_rows filteredtiles_columns classdata tileinfo oldtileinfo tilevariantvalues bloodtypeforclassification metricforglm

 * Step 3: Annotating Tile Variants
 * In the output files from Step2, you will get a path and step and variant for tiles with non-zero coefficents.
 You can use the following to look up these to get the corresponding HGVS annotation.
 If a step and path is marked as NA, it means that it is a PCA component and not a tile.
 Note: For this you will need to use a different docker container.
 The dockerfile located here: /l7g-ml/Dockerfiles/get_hgvs .
 It will install everything including placing the needed python code in the usr/bin.
-You will need to specify the reference you want to use.
-You can download hg38 here (need link).
-You will also need the tile variant library.
-Note: If you can not store this library due to storage issues, please let me know and I can give you access to our Arvados cluster and you can access the data stored there directly without downloading.

 * python ./usr/bin/tilesearcher.py 0001.00.0000.00b+1 /keep/by_id/ee5b90cf2d5f3573e6d455ab56e15cdf+761/hg38.fa.gz /keep/by_id/25600bbdd87544fd04e678c857c085f5+129096 /keep/by_id/7deca98a5827e1991bf49a96a0087318+233/assembly.00.hg38.fw.gz
 * python ./usr/bin/tilesearcher.py TILEID REF TILELIB ASSEMBLY